Jessica Gaspar

-Jessica Gaspar (born December 7, 1976) is an American former professional basketball player.
-After graduating from University of North Carolina in 1999, she went overseas and played professional basketball in Iceland.
+Jessica Gaspar (born December 7, 1976) is an American former basketball player.
+She played college basketball for the University of North Carolina in and later professionally in Iceland where she won multiple awards and accolades.

-Early life
+Playing career

+High school career

 Gasper attended Dartmouth High School where she played basketball and was a four-time Eastern Athletic League All-Star.
 She averaged 26.4 points during her senior season.
 During the post-season, she averaged 31.2 points per game.
+During her four years at Dartmouth, the team compiled an overall record of 71 wins in 80 games.

 College career

-Gaspar played with the North Carolina Tar Heels from 1995–1999, winning the ACC twice and advancing to the NCAA tournament three times (1997–1999).
+Gaspar played with the North Carolina Tar Heels from 1995–1999, winning the ACC twice and advancing to the NCAA tournament three times (1997, 1998, 1999).
 During the second round of the 1997 NCAA tournament, as the Tar Heels where eliminating Michigan State, Gaspar tore her ACL in her left knee while driving to the basket.

-Iceland
+Professional career

 Gaspar joined KFÍ in the Icelandic Úrvalsdeild kvenna for the 2000–01 season.
-She broke the Úrvalsdeild single game assist record on November 24, 2000, when she had 17 assists against Grindavík and led the team to a 10-6 record, good for third place, and first ever playoff appearance.
+She broke the Úrvalsdeild single game assist record on November 24, 2000, when she had 17 assists against Grindavík, and led the team to a 10-6 record, securing third place and their first ever playoff appearance.
 Despite averaging 19.5 points and 13.5 rebounds, KFÍ got swept by Keflavík in the semi-finals.
-Gaspar led the league in scoring (24.1 ppg), assists (5.3 apg) and steals (5.1 spg) while coming second in rebounds (10,0).
+Gaspar led the league in scoring (24.1 ppg), assists (5.3 apg) and steals (5.1 spg) while coming second in rebounds (10.0 rpg).
 For her efforts she was voted the Foreign player of the year.

 Gaspar joined UMFG for the 2001–02 season and won the Icelandic Cup with them after defeating Keflavík in the finals, 82-58.
 After averaging 21.5 points in the first 11 league games, she sustained a partial tear in the anterior cruciate ligament in her left knee in January, the same ACL she had surgically repaired at the end of her sophomore season at UNC in 1997, and missed the rest of the season.
-Despite the injury, she led the league in rebounds (13.7), set a league record for steals per game (7.2) and was once again voted the Foreign player of the year.
+Despite the injury, she led the league in rebounds with 13.7 rebounds per game, set a league record for steals with 7.2 per game and was once again voted the Foreign player of the year.
+Due to the ACL injury, she retired from professional basketball following the season.

+Coaching career

+Gaspar served as an assistant coach to Ann Hancock at UNC Wilmington during the 2004–2005 season.